bizzguy/article-kotlin-synthetics/README.md

 Kotlin synthetics is an excellent replacement for either findViewById or ButterKnife when accessing view elements in XML layouts.
 It reduces the lines of code, avoids annotations and provides some scoping.
-Since it uses findViewById internally, it is just as performant as the other two techniques.
+Since it uses `findViewById` internally, it is just as performant as the other two techniques.

 But there are some gotchas.
-You must be careful when using it in Fragments since it depends on the `Fragment.onCreateView` method having been run.
-Ideally, use it in the "Fragment.onViewCreated" method or any subsequent method.
+You must be careful when using it in Fragments since it depends on the `Fragment#onCreateView` method having been run.
+Ideally, use it in the `Fragment#onViewCreated` method or any subsequent method.

 In Activities, you can reference synthetics anytime after Activity.setContentView is called.